 Employee’s Only, 112 Amoy Street, 069932, t.
 6221 7357.
 Open Sun – Fri: 5pm – 1am, Sat: 5pm – 2am

-If you dig middle eastern food, Fat Prince and The Ottomani are good spots to check out on the weekend.
-We went on a Friday recently.
-We recommend start off with a drink at the bar at Fat Prince before sitting down to dinner.
-Fat Prince servies up interesting mezzes, salads and kebabs in a high energy atmosphere.
-If you prefer a darker and more relaxed setting, head to The Ottomani in the back and enjoy great bites and larger plates.
+If you dig middle eastern food, Fat Prince is a great spot to check out on the weekend.
+We recommend start off with a drink at the bar before sitting down to dinner.
+Fat Prince serves up interesting mezzes, salads and kebabs in a great atmosphere.

 Fat Prince 48 Peck Seah Street, 079317, t.
 6221 3683.
 Open Mon – Fri: 8am – 12am, Sat: 11.30am – 12am